oponyx/40HzGen/README.md

 Features:
   * Complete configuration and control through web pages
   * Programmable Light On Time and Gamma Frequence
-  * WIFI Station and Ap mode
+  * WIFI Station and AP mode